 The department provides a walking escort service for all faculty, staff, students and visitors in the interest of safety.
 This service is available nightly from 10 PM to 1:00 AM to persons on campus going to on-campus locations.
-You may request this service by stopping by the department, which is located in the University Bookstore Building on the Bloomsburg University campus next to Lycoming Hall, by using any of the Emergency/Information Call Boxes located throughout the parking lots on campus, or by calling Ext.
+You may request this service by stopping by the department (located in the rear of Andruss Library) or by using any of the Emergency/Information Call Boxes located throughout the parking lots on campus.
+Or call Ext.
 2211 or 5000 from any house phone.

 The department will be glad to assist if you should experience difficulty in starting your vehicle.
 To request assistance, use any of the Emergency/Information Call Boxes.
 Call us at Ext.
 2211, or stop by our office in the University Bookstore Building on the Bloomsburg University campus next to Lycoming Hall.

 The student/employee makeup of our campus has shown that the majority of the campus constituer are extremely honorable.
 Found items should be turned in to the department for processing and storage.
 Contact the department if you have lost anything.
 The office is open 24 hours aday 365 days per year.